remarcmij/components-starter/README.md

 ### File: createLocalState.js

-Create an observable local state object.
+Creates an observable local state object.
 See the `StateLifter` component for an example.

 ````js
 function createLocalState(state = {}, onUpdate)